Blatko1/flamepot/README.md

 This datapack adds *6 new* items - 3 `Potion of Flames` and 3 `Splash Potion of Flames`, with different amplifiers.
 Currently, only one available effect called **Burning** can be found in three states.
 These states are called **Burning**, **Burning II** and **Burning III**, where the first is the weakest and the last is the strongest.
 This effect sets the entity on fire and deals *1 fire damage* every *20 ticks* with the *Burning amplifier 1*, *1 fire damage* every *15 ticks* with the *Burning amplifier 2* and *1 fire damage* every *10 ticks* with the *Burning amplifier 3*.

 The **Potion of Flames** is a consumable potion which only affects the consumer and gives no benefits.
+When the user drinks it, the effect **cannot** be extinguished only by water, **only by milk**!

 Throwing a **Splash Potion of Flames** will provide the **Burning** effect to everything in a radius of 4 blocks from where the potion collides.
+The effect **can be extinguished by water**, **not** by milk!

 ## Crafting

-You can craft the tier 1 Potion of Flames by throwing an **awkward potion** on a **crafting table** with exactly **10 blaze powders**.
+You can craft the tier 1 Potion of Flames by throwing an **awkward potion** on a **crafting table** with **exactly 10 blaze powders**.
 After a few moments, a Potion of Flames should appear.

 If you again drop exactly *10 blaze powders* next to the new potion, you will get a new Potion of Flames, which gives the *Burning II* effect.
 Dropping exactly *10 blaze powders* the third time will result in a Potion of Flames tier 3, which gives the *Burning III* effect.
 Adding **gunpowder** next to any of these potions will result in a Splash Potion of Flames with identical amplifiers.
 If you want to convert the Splash Potion of Flames back into a Potion of Flames, you can drop an empty bucket next to it.

 ### Useful info: